 Halcion Drug Studies:

-There has been 1 study from the United States on Halcion causing violence.
+1 study on Halcion causing violence

 Adverse Reaction Reports Filed with the US FDA: There have been 548 adverse reactions reported to the US FDA in connection with Halcion.